Vasco-jofra/Vasco-jofra.github.io/_articles/2020-10-02-codeql-kernel.md

 ---
-title: "Using CodeQL to help with linux kernel exploitation"
+title: "Using CodeQL to help exploit a linux kernel UAF"
 tags: ["CodeQL", "UAF"]
 ---

-In this article I will describe how I used CodeQL to look for kernel structures that are kmalloc'ed and contain function pointers to help exploiting a use-after-free in the linux kernel.
+In this article I will describe how I used CodeQL to look for kernel structures that are kmalloc'ed and contain function pointers to help exploit a use-after-free in the linux kernel.

 ## The problem
 When solving a linux kernel exploitation challenge, I had the need to look for kernel structures that had function pointers (that I could overwrite to get code execution).